dommirandaa/portfolio/README.md

 Projects:

-Project 1: Exploratory Data Analysis
+Project 1: Exploratory Data Analysis with Home Credit Risk- relationship between target and predictors through use of visualizations and data cleaning

-Project 2: Modeling
+Project 2: Modeling with Home Credit Risk- use of cross validation, peformance benchmarks, random forest and gradient boosting, upsampling and downsampling, and additional feature engineering to boost model performance

 Project 3: Churn Balance

-Project 4: Business Shop
+Project 4: Business Shop- use of python coding to establish how a flower buisness shop would run through a business transaction while maintaing inventory

 Project 5: Azure/Power BI